natronium/GatorRando/README.md

 - The Rock is required for Zhu (Skip Fox)'s quest (but you can skip anywhere on the map, Zhu is watching)

 ## Future plans
-See the feature issues for things that we believe are doable and are planning to implement in the short-term (monthish timescale) in this mod (see apworld for logic related issues).
+See the [issues with the "Feature" tag](https://github.com/natronium/GatorRando/issues?q=is%3Aissue+is%3Aopen+label%3Afeature) for things that we believe are doable and are planning to implement in the short-term in this mod (see apworld for logic related issues).
 We may decide to scrap or change these proposals depending on feasibility, user experience during testing, or other constraints.
-We do not guarantee that we will ever get around to doing everything in the issues, especially those marked as idea.
+We do not guarantee that we will ever get around to doing everything in the issues, especially those tagged as "idea".
 If you are interested, please feel free to work on ideas and suggest modifications.